artmcl-ai/Project4-Vessel/VesselFMAdaptionMethod/README.md

   - `hard_cldice` and related helpers for computing clDice metrics on binarized predictions.
   These functions are imported by the training and evaluation scripts to complement standard Dice loss.

-> All other modules under `vesselfm/` are unchanged from the upstream project and are not documented here individually.
+> All other modules under `vesselfm/` are either unchanged from the upstream project or are slightly modified, and are not documented here individually.
 They include the core network definitions, configuration helpers, and support utilities provided by the original vesselFM authors.

 ## Top Workflow